Home About Insights

 "Wait, we're not here to be technical encyclopedias?"

 Technical knowledge would take a back seat until we mastered the sales process completely—becoming the gold standard in consultative selling.
+Just like avoiding boring, broken meetings, we focused on engagement and value.

 That's when 70% realized they had boarded the wrong plane.
 Most returned to operational IT roles where they could focus on their technical strengths.
 They were happier, and we quickly filled positions with people aligned to our new direction.